 We all have a responsibility to adhere to these rules and accept that there are consequences if they are broken

 Pupils contribute towards the rules which maintain a safe, happy and fair school

 Our school has clear rules and a code of conduct which are deeply embedded in our work every day.
 These are reinforced through carefully weekly planned assemblies, PSHE lessons and Circle Times.
-Each class discusses and sets its own class charter as part of our commitment to the RRR agenda, including lunchtime, playtime and library charters.
+Each class discusses and sets its own class charter as part of our commitment to the RRE agenda, including lunchtime, playtime and library charters.